 ‘The windscreen and even the rear-view mirror are becoming smarter in the next-generation vehicles,’ explains Tim van Goethem, Vice President of Group Infotainment Platform at Harman.

 ‘Vehicle information, navigational information and safety instructions can now be overlaid onto head-up displays to make sure the driver’s gaze isn’t taken off the road.
 But it won’t be long until the entire windscreen will be a piece of smart glass,’ he adds.

 Need proof?
 Corning, the company that makes the tough Gorilla Glass found on the front of an iPhone, is starting to make and sell screens to automotive manufacturers.

-Corning Chief Technology Officer Jeff Evenson revealed at this year’s Consumer Electronics Show in Las Vegas that a full-windscreen display could be here ‘in less than two years’.
+Corning Chief Technology Officer Jeff Evenson revealed at the 2017's Consumer Electronics Show in Las Vegas that a full-windscreen display could be available soon.